 You get out of the bed in the morning and as you take your first steps to the kitchen you feel a burning, stabbing pain on the bottom of your foot.
 You think you might have plantar fasciitis.
-But you’re not really sure?
-“What is plantar fasciitis and how do you treat it” is a question that many ask.
+You’re probably asking yourself, “What can I do about my foot pain”?

 Plantar Fasciitis is one of the most common causes of heel pain and occurs at the “plantar fascia” on your foot.
 The plantar fascia is a thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes.
 It supports the arch of your foot by stretching slightly when you step down and then shortens back to maintain the arch and support your weight as you walk.
 The plantar fascia absorbs a great deal of weight when walking and especially when running and is therefore prone to injury.